- What is construction fraud?

 - Sufficient notice is defined in §18.2-200.1 of the Code of Virginia.
-Contractors must be given the oppurtunity to return the advance before criminal preceedings can be iniated.
+Contractors must be given the opportunity to return the advance before criminal proceedings can be initiated.
 A certified “15 day demand letter” must be sent to the contractor with return receipt requested.

 Before you can report the crime of construction fraud, you must send the 15 day letter!